microsoft/ArduinoHidForWindows/README.md

 ## Supported Devices

+> Additional devices will be continually added over the coming months.
+To make suggestions for the next device-type, please file an issue.

 - Consumer Control  (see `Microsoft_HidConsumerControl.h`)
 - LampArray (see `Microsoft_HidLampArray.h`)
+  - New support in Windows as part of [Dynamic Lighting](https://blogs.windows.com/windows-insider/2023/06/07/announcing-windows-11-insider-preview-build-23475/)
 - Wireless Radio Control (see `Microsoft_HidWirelessRadioControl.h`)

 ## Caveats